Peter Gloor, MIT Center for Collective Intelligence, USA

 Contributors to the Topical Issue will benefit from:

 + NO submission and publication FEES

-+ Fast online publication of articles (continuous publication model)
++ quick online publication upon completing the publishing process (continuous publication model)